chris1111/macOS-SDK/README.md

 ----------------------------------------------------

 1. Go to https://developer.apple.com/downloads/index.action and download `Xcode xxx of your choice`
+2. Or use https://xcodereleases.com/ and download `Xcode xxx of your choice`
-2. Open the application by clicking `Show Package Content`
+3. Open the application by clicking `Show Package Content`
-3. Navigate to `/Contents/Developer/Platforms/MacOSX.platform/Developer/SDKs`
+4. Navigate to `/Contents/Developer/Platforms/MacOSX.platform/Developer/SDKs`
-4. Copy the `MacOSX.sdk` in a empty folder then rename of the Xcode Version `MacOSX12.1.sdk` as exemple
+5. Copy the `MacOSX.sdk` in a empty folder then rename of the Xcode Version `MacOSX12.1.sdk` as exemple
-5. 5.
+6. 5.
 Navigate to /Applications/XCode.app and click `Show Package Content`
-6. Navigate to `/Contents/Developer/Platforms/MacOSX.platform/Developer/SDKs`
+7. Navigate to `/Contents/Developer/Platforms/MacOSX.platform/Developer/SDKs`
-7. Paste the copied `MacOSX12.1.sdk` folder
+8. Paste the copied `MacOSX12.1.sdk` folder
-8. Restart Xcode
+9. Restart Xcode

 MacOSX12.1.sdk should now be available for selection and building.